RemiKalbe/sapper-oidc/README.md

 ## Installation

 🚧🚧🚧 IMPORTANT 🚧🚧🚧<br>
-This project is in very early developpement, breaking changes, unhandled promise rejection and other great bugs are to be excepted until we reach v1.0.<br> <br>
+This project is in very early developpement, breaking changes, unhandled promise rejection and other great bugs are to be excepted until it reach v1.0.<br> <br>

 ```bash
 npm i sapper-oidc